SophieSjoberg/ca-prepcourse-3/the_web/sinatra_first_steps.md

 ```

 ###Reflect and review
-Google each and every one of the gems in the `:development, :test` group of your Gemfile
+1. Google each and every one of the gems in the `:development, :test` group of your Gemfile.
+Try the following searches:
 ````
 ruby gem capybara
-ruby launch
+ruby launchy gem
 etc...
 ```
 What are these gems and what do they do?
 Can you see why we have included them?
 Write a short description with an explanation of each gem and add it to this small projects README.

+2. What can you say about the minimum requirements of a HTML-5 page?
+What needs to be there and why?